satwikbhagat123/frontend-batch/html/introduction.md

 2. colspan:- colspan is an attibute used to span the cell oncolumn basis

 # attributes of table tags
-1. cell padding:- to create space cell boeder and cell content is known as cell padding
+1. cell padding:- to create space cell border and cell content is known as cell padding
 2. cell spacing:- to create space between outside the cell is known as cell spacing
 3. border:- it is used to provide border
 4. rules:- all
 5. align=centre

-# thread tag:-
+# thead tag:-
-1. it is a containery tag
+1. it is a container tag
 2. it represent top most part of our table
 3. the top most part of our table we have to write within <thread></thread> tag.

 # tbody tag:-
-1. it is a containery tag
+1. it is a container tag
 2. the remaining part of our table we have to write with in in <tbody></tbody> tag.

 # tfoot tag:-
-1. it is a containery tag
+1. it is a container tag
 2. the conclusion or summary of the table we have to write with in <tfoot></tfoot> tag.
 3. it represents bottom most part of our table.